chartjs/Chart.js/docs/general/colors.md

 However, setting colors for each dataset might require additional work that you'd rather not do.
 In that case, consider using the following plugins with pre-defined or generated palettes.

-### Default color series
+### Default color palette

 If you don't have any preference for colors, you can use the built-in `Colors` plugin.
-It will cycle through a series of seven Chart.js brand colors:
+It will cycle through a palette of seven Chart.js brand colors:

 <div style="max-width: 500px;">